one7two99/my-qubes/dom0-scripts/conky.md

 Thanks
 ------
 This setup was heavily inspired (mainly I just made some changes) from https://github.com/3hhh/qubes-conky.
+Jump over and leave a star there.
+You can also find some other interesting qubes stuff there!

 Install conky in dom0
 ---------------------